-This book presents a snapshot of how the uprising developed in roughly the first two to three years (2011-2013) and addresses key questions regarding the domestic origins of the uprising and its early trajectory.
-Firstly, what were the causes of the conflict, both in terms of structure (contradictions and crisis within the pre-uprising order) and agency (choices of the actors)?
-Why did the uprising not lead to democratization and instead descended into violent civil war with a sectarian dimension?
-With all 19 chapters addressing an aspect of the uprising, the book focuses on internal dynamics, whilst a subsequent volume will look at the international dimension of the uprising.
+This book presents a snapshot of how the Uprising developed in roughly the first two to three years (2011–2013) and addresses key questions regarding the domestic origins of the Uprising and its early trajectory.
+Firstly, what were the causes of the conflict, both in terms of structure (contradictions and crisis within the pre-Uprising order) and agency (choices of the actors)?
+Why did the Uprising not lead to democratization and instead descend into violent civil war with a sectarian dimension?
+With all 19 chapters addressing an aspect of the Uprising, the book focuses on internal dynamics, whilst a subsequent volume will look at the international dimension of the Uprising.

 Taking an innovative and interdisciplinary approach that seeks to capture the full complexity of the phenomenon, this book contributes significantly to our understanding of the Syrian conflict, and will therefore be a valuable resource for anyone studying Middle Eastern Politics.

 1. Introduction: Origins of the Syrian Uprising--from structure to agency, Raymond Hinnebusch and Omar Imady

 2. The Tragedy of Ba’thist State-Building, Adham Saouli

 3. The Power of "Sultanism:" Why Syria’s non-violent protests did not lead to a democratic transition, Søren Schmidt

 4. The Dynamics of Power in Syria: Generalized Corruption and Sectarianism, Stéphane Valter